 SBS's internal audit function conducts independent reviews that assist the Board of Directors and Management to meet their statutory and other obligations.
-The function reports directly to the Chair of the Group Audit and Risk Committee.
+The Chief Risk Officer has responsibility for the internal audit function, and for internal audit matters reports directly to the chairperson of the SBS Group Audit and Risk Committee.
 The internal audit function is performed by Chartered Accountants, Deloitte.
 In performing this role, the internal audit function adopts a risk-based approach, encompassing reviews of the major risks that could impact upon SBS.
 Significant findings are reported quarterly to the Group Audit and Risk Committee.